 Writing system: Latin (Vietnamese alphabet), Chữ Nôm

 Do you want to learn Vietnamese?
-Get the app and start now!
+Get Mondly and start now!

 Number of native speakers: 66.7 million

-Spoken in: Southern India, Tamil Nadu, Sri Lanka, Malyasia, Singapore, Canada, South Africa, Mauritius
+Spoken in: Southern India, Tamil Nadu, Sri Lanka, Malaysia, Singapore, Canada, South Africa, Mauritius

 Writing system: Tamil alphabet (Brahmic), Arwi Script (Abjad)